 Frank has been “happily unmarried” to fellow Ciclismo guide Dana Geraghty for more than 25 years.
-The pair ran a high-end customized bike shop in Aspen before moving to Rome in 1999 to begin a new chapter of their lives in Italy.
+The pair ran a high-end customized bike shop in Aspen before moving to Italy in 1999 to begin a new chapter of their lives.
 The following year, they began guiding for Ciclismo.
 To date, Frank has led well over 100 Ciclismo trips!
-He and Dana resettled in Acqui Terme in the Piedmont region in 2006.

 When not on tour, Frank is usually still on the go.
 He says, “Dana designs really great multi-day rides for us as soon as we’re off tour, which I resist to at first, but then love more than anything…except for skiing, hiking, photography, and making art.”
 Frank also enjoys making mead from honey that he and Dana get from beekeepers they discover while touring, and then distilling it into what Frank calls “a very nice grappa-like digestivo.”

 Frank’s passion is to live a life of maximum adventure with minimal impact, a lifestyle he makes a reality by traveling by bicycle or public transportation whenever possible (which is almost always).
 He says, “I think living without a car is more liberating than limiting and helps to slow things down to a pace more conducive to a full sensorial experience.”

 “I love living in Italy in general as every region has its own cultures, traditions, and characters, and is small enough to experience most of it by bicycle.
 I love Piemonte specifically, not only for the beautiful roads which wind through some of the most important vineyards in Italy (and therefore the world), but also because it is home to much of the Alps, which I love for riding, hiking and tele-skiing.”